jie-tan/HoPhage/README.md

 # READ ME
-HoP(Host of Phage) is a computational tool that integrates two modules respectively using the deep learning and the Markov chain model to identify the host of a given phage fragment from metagenome or metavirome data at the genus level.
+HoPhage(Host of Phage) is a computational tool that integrates two modules respectively using the deep learning and the Markov chain model to identify the host of a given phage fragment from metagenome or metavirome data at the genus level.

-## How to use HoP
+## How to use HoPhage

 ### Docker

-HoP is developed by [Python](https://www.python.org/).
-It was released as a [Docker image](https://hub.docker.com/repository/docker/jietan95/hop), so you can easily use HoP by installing Docker on your local machine and downloading the pre-built image of HoP.
-Since it is a user-friendly approach to use HoP, we highly recommend you use HoP by Docker If you are not familiar with configuring the environment of Python.
+HoPhage is developed by [Python](https://www.python.org/).
+It was released as a [Docker image](https://hub.docker.com/repository/docker/jietan95/hophage), so you can easily use HoPhage by installing Docker on your local machine and downloading the pre-built image of HoPhage.
+Since it is a user-friendly approach to use HoPhage, we highly recommend you use HoPhage by Docker If you are not familiar with configuring the environment of Python.

 First, you need to install [Docker](https://www.docker.com/) on your machine (Linux, Windows or MacOS is available) according to the official instructions.
-After that, you need to download the docker image of HoP and create a new docker container.
-The source code and related files used by HoP are all in the `home` folder.
+After that, you need to download the docker image of HoPhage and create a new docker container.
+The source code and related files used by HoPhage are all in the `home` folder.

-	docker pull jietan95/hop:1.0
+	docker pull jietan95/hophage:1.0
-	docker run -it jietan95/hop:1.0 bash
+	docker run -it jietan95/hophage:1.0 bash
 	cd home

-The only disadvantage of using HoP through Docker is that you cannot use GPU.
+The only disadvantage of using HoPhage through Docker is that you cannot use GPU.
 If you do not want to install Docker and you are proficient with Python package installation.
-You can use HoP by installing these acquired dependencies and downloading files of HoP by yourself as described below.
+You can use HoPhage by installing these acquired dependencies and downloading files of HoPhage by yourself as described below.

 ### Configure the operating environment yourself
 ##### Dependencies

-The codes of HoP are implemented on Python 3.6.
+The codes of HoPhage are implemented on Python 3.6.
 To use it, Python 3.6 together with the following packages is required.

 - Python 3.6